drmfinlay/pyjsgf/README.md

 pyjsgf has been written and tested for Python 2.7 and Python 3.5.

+The documentation for this project is [on readthedocs.org](https://pyjsgf.readthedocs.io).

 ## Installation
 Clone or download this repository and run the following:
 ``` Shell